typesupply/opentype-cookbook/readme.md

     lookup Example;

+This is useful if you want to share some rules across multiple features.

 # Putting It All Together

-You know how the building blocks for writing everything from simple to complex features and you understand how it is actually going to work.
+You now have the building blocks for writing everything from simple to complex features and you understand how it is actually going to work.
 Right?
 Great!
 Now, let's start looking at the bigger picture.

 All of your features will be in a text file somewhere, either stored in your font source file or in an external file.
 I like to structure the code in my files like this: